Extending Sample Persistence Variable Reduction for Constrained Combinatorial Optimization Problems: Acknowledgments

 The SPVAR algorithm was introduced by Karimi and Rosenberg~\cite{Karimi2017} as a variable reduction technique for QUBO formulations.
 The central idea of SPVAR is based on the observation that, when a sampler such as a quantum annealer generates a set of low-energy solutions, many variables exhibit persistent values across the sample.
 These persistent variables are conjectured to take the same values in the optimal solution.
 By fixing such variables to their observed values, the effective problem size can be substantially reduced.

 The procedure of the SPVAR algorithm is presented in Algorithm~\ref{alg:spvar}.
 Here, \( N_p \) denotes the number of solutions sampled from the sampler, \( fixing\_threshold \) represents the threshold used to determine whether variables should be fixed, \( elite\_threshold \) specifies the percentile used to select the top solutions, and \( sampler \) denotes the solver employed to generate the solutions.
-For each variable, if its average value across the sampled solutions satisfies the \( fixing\_threshold \), that variable is fixed to the corresponding binary value (0 or 1).
-After fixing variables, the QUBO is reduced by substituting the fixed values into \eqref{eq:qubo}.
+According to the specified \( fixing\_threshold \), variables are fixed to the corresponding binary values (0 or 1).
+After fixing the variables, the QUBO is reduced by substituting the fixed values into \eqref{eq:qubo}.
 The constant terms are absorbed into the energy offset, while the linear and quadratic coefficients involving the fixed variables are updated accordingly.
 The resulting reduced QUBO is then solved by the sampler.
 It is worth noting that the SPVAR algorithm was shown to be effective with a wide range of solvers, including SA, SQA, and QA~\cite{Karimi2017-2}.